-VULNERABLE PERSON SAFEGUARDING POLICY STATEMENT
+SAFEGUARDING POLICY STATEMENT

-Thornbury Baptist Church : Vulnerable Person Safeguarding Policy Statement
+Thornbury Baptist Church: Safeguarding Policy Statement

-- All people are welcome within our church community - We are committed to expressing the love of God to all people regardless of any social distinctions and divisions just as God loves all people without conditions - We recognise that some people are vulnerable to abuse and so we have developed working methods to prevent abuse and safeguard all people who interact with the church. - These working methods are also designed to safeguard all church workers, whether paid or voluntary, from false allegations of abusive practices - We are committed to following the guidelines set out in our Safeguarding Policy which is available from the church office or at: www. thornburybaptistchurch.org.uk - We are committed to providing regular training and support for those who work with vulnerable people.
+- Everyone is welcome to our church community - We commit to expressing the love of God just as God shows his love to us - We have working practices to prevent abuse and safeguard all who interact with the church. - These working practices also safeguard church workers, whether paid or voluntary, from false allegations of abusive practices - We have a best practice Safeguarding Policy (available from the church office or www. thornburybaptistchurch.org.uk) - We provide regular training and support for those who work with vulnerable people.